WoosterTech/cookiecutter-django/README.md

 ## For MySQL users

-To get full MySQL support in addition to the default Postgresql, you can use this fork of the cookiecutter-django: https://github.com/mabdullahadeel/cookiecutter-django-mysql
+To get full MySQL support in addition to the default PostgreSQL, you can use this fork of the cookiecutter-django: https://github.com/mabdullahadeel/cookiecutter-django-mysql

 ## Releases